-ESU has a democratic structure based on the primacy of its members – 45 national unions of students from 39 different countries across Europe (July 2019).
+ESU has a democratic structure based on the primacy of its members – 46 national unions of students from 40 different countries across Europe.
 ESU’s highest governing body, the Board, meets twice a year and elects ESU’s representatives for a one year mandate, where each member country is given two votes.

 ESU’s representative structure consists out of an elected Executive Committee (EC), whose work is supported by three coordinators, experts’ pools and working groups.
 Since 2014, ESU has had a working group on the post-2015 millenium development goals of the United Nations.